- Student Experience

 Profile

-As a Survey Coordinator for the Asian Longhorned Beetle Eradication Program, I support efforts to protect our forests through supervision of field staff and field data collection, GIS mapping, and direct coordination with staff, contractors, and property owners.
+As a Survey Coordinator for the Asian Longhorned Beetle Eradication Program, I support efforts to protect South Carolina's forests and urban treescapes through supervision of field staff and field data collection, GIS mapping, and direct coordination with staff, contractors, and property owners in order to survey for and detect presence of ALB in addition to other invasive forest and agricultural pests.
 My background combines a strong academic foundation with hands-on experience in natural resource management, and I bring a challenge-driven mindset and a naturally inquisitive approach to every part of the job.

 My education consists of a Bachelor of Science and a Master of Wildlife and Fisheries Resources, with other certifications and trainings in varying related subjects included.
-My technical skills include GIS applications, plant identification, field data collection and management, designing and organizing SOPs and procedures for survey and detection of ALB, and a range of safety and CPR certifications essential to being prepared for fieldwork in isolated and potentially hazardous worksites.
+My technical skills include GIS applications, plant identification, invasive species identification, regulatory knowledge, field data collection and management, designing and organizing SOPs and procedures for survey and detection of ALB, and a range of safety and CPR certifications essential to being prepared for fieldwork in isolated and potentially hazardous worksites.

 Research Interests